mayeranalytics/chatgpt-voice-assistant/README.md

 - `speech_recognition`
 - `pyttsx3`
 - `pygame`
+- Get a beeping sound and name it `beep.mp3`.
+See above for sources.

 Get an [API key](https://help.openai.com/en/collections/3675940-getting-started-with-openai-api) from [OpenAI](https://openai.com) and save the key as `api.key`.
 Using the API costs [money](https://openai.com/pricing), for a little bit of experimentation the costs are negligible.
 The `gpt-3.5-turbo` model, which is used here, currently costs $0.002 / 1K tokens.
 1K tokens is roughly 700 words.